Deterministic roughening in the dc-driven precessional regime of domain walls: Models and Methods

 where $M_s$ is the saturation magnetization, $A_\text{ex}$ is the exchange stiffness constant, $K_u$ the anisotropy constant, $\mu_0$ the magnetic permeability, and $N_n$ is the demagnetizing factor along the DW normal direction~\cite{skaugen2019}.
-We will assume a constant field applied along the $z-$axis, of strength $H_z$ and a directed domain wall with its average normal in the direction of the unit vector ${\bf n}\equiv \hat y$.
-We consider thin films such that $\theta \equiv \theta(x,y,t)$ and $\varphi\equiv \varphi(x,y,t)$, and use micro-magnetic parameters favoring a Bloch DW at $H_z=0$ \cite{hubert1998magnetic}.
-To solve LLG equations for $H_z \geq 0$ we use the MuMax3 software~\cite{vansteenkiste2014design} with periodic boundary conditions in the $x$ direction, for a two dimensional system of size $L$ in the $x$-direction and infinite in the $y$-direction of propagation.
+We will assume a constant field applied along the $z-$axis, of strength $H_z$ and a directed DW with its average normal in the direction of the unit vector ${\bf n}\equiv \hat y$.
+The last term in Eq.~\eqref{eq:energy} is a local thin-film approximation to magnetostatic effects, where the $\cos^2\theta$ contribution accounts for the dominant out-of-plane shape anisotropy, while the $N_n(\mathbf m\!\cdot\!\mathbf n)^2$ term represents the weaker in-plane demagnetizing energy associated with a directed domain wall.

+To gain further insight, we adopt a reduced collective--coordinate description of the DW dynamics, commonly referred to as the $u$--$\phi$ model, which captures the most relevant degrees of freedom while remaining analytically transparent and computationally efficient.
+In the present work, we formulate this model in a convenient nondimensional form that enables a systematic exploration of stability diagrams and long--time spatiotemporal dynamics, including chaotic regimes that would be prohibitively costly to access using the full LLG equation alone.
+We assess the validity of the reduced description by direct comparison with zero--temperature LLG simulations in a homogeneous, isotropic thin--film ferromagnet, focusing on one--dimensional domain wall dynamics.